neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Ankush Agarwal).md

 Google Summer of Code will deliver the following benefits to me:
-1. To recieve valuable mentorship and guidance from experienced developers.
+1. To receive valuable mentorship and guidance from experienced developers.
 2. The participation in this open source project will help me develop experience in building meaningful contributions to both real-world applications and open source systems.
 3. Growth in my technical skills.
 4. I will have the ability to establish myself as a future developer for the Neuroinformatics Unit organization.